DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-How-to-use-Executor-Service-in-Multithreading-Java.md

 <br>

 ## Benefits of Executors framework
+1. It's easier to program concurrent applications because we do not have to worry to create threads.

+2. It's easier to control the resources used by the executor and your application.
+You can create an executor that only uses a predefined number of threads.
+If you send more tasks, the executor stores them in a queue until a thread is available.

+3. Executors reduce the overhead introduced by thread creation reusing the threads.
+Internally, it manages a pool of threads that reuses threads to execute multiple tasks.

-- abstracts away many of the complexities associated with the lower-level abstsractions like raw ```Thread```.
+4. abstracts away many of the complexities associated with the lower-level abstsractions like raw ```Thread```.

-- It provides mechanism for safely starting, submitting, executing, and blocking on the successful or abrupt termination of tasks.
+5. It provides mechanism for safely starting, submitting, executing, and blocking on the successful or abrupt termination of tasks.

-- Help us focus on structring tasks, dependencies, potential parallelism.
+6. Help us focus on structring tasks, dependencies, potential parallelism.

-- Developers are likely to already understand the standard library classes, so there is no need to learn the API and behavior of ad-hoc concurrent components.
+7. Developers are likely to already understand the standard library classes, so there is no need to learn the API and behavior of ad-hoc concurrent components.
 Additionally, concurrent applications are far simpler to debug when they are built on reliable, well-tested components.

 <br>